api3-ecosystem/prediction-market-guide/guide.md

 ### Coding `PredictionMarket.sol`

-We can now move forward and start coding the main Prediction Market contract that will be responsible for making new markets and then concluding them on the settlement date.
+We can now move forward and start understanding the main Prediction Market contract that will be responsible for making new markets and then concluding them on the settlement date.

-Make a new file called `PredictionMarket.sol` in the `/contracts` directory and add the following code:
+Under `/backend/contracts/common` directory, you'll find `PredictionMarket.sol` contract.

 ```solidity
 // SPDX-License-Identifier: MIT